idiasdas/game_engine/README.md

     - Added KeyMap between ImGui and GLFW.
     - Created KeyTyped Event.
     - Now you can type on the console.
+- **Git structure:** Now using a dev branch.
+For each episode, I will create a new branch.
+The main branch will only receive documentation commits.
 ---